vhmoura/WebTextCounter/README.md

-# WebTextCounter
+# TextCounter

-Simple app to count the words from a webpage, removing punctuation, empty spaces and also returning if the counter is prime or not.
+Simple app to count the words from a source, removing punctuation, empty spaces and also returning if the counter is prime or not.
-It only reads from a website, but can be extended to read from text for example.
+It can read from string, file and web.
+When using it, just need to inform what kind of parse you need to use and it will process that.